What is Scrutiny?

 Questioning can help to identify how efficient and effective our services are, how fair they are in providing access to all citizens, whether our services are performing well, what the key risks are and how they could be improved.

-To ensure that the Council demonstrates that it has discharged its duty under the Equality Act 2010, Members must give due regard to completed Equality Impact Assessments.
+To ensure that the Council demonstrates that it has discharged its duty under the Equality Act 2010, Members must give due regard to completed Integrated Impact Assessments (IIA's).

 How do Scrutiny Committees set their Forward Work Programmes?